-Users can access settings for their own account and log out of the system by clicking the icon in the upper right corner of the page.
+Users can access settings for their own account and log out of the system by clicking the icon at the bottom of the expanded pane.

-Notable user management features in USM Central include:
+Notable user management features in USM Central include the following:

-- Accounts in USM Central use role-based access control (RBAC) Describes authentication and authorization scheme in which access to functionality is based on the privileges or permissions associated with the group or role a user is a member of. to assign users to pre-defined levels of access to different functions in the UI.
+- Accounts in USM Central use role-based access control (RBAC) Describes authentication and authorization scheme in which access to functionality is based on the privileges or permissions associated with the group or role a user is a member of. to assign users to pre-defined levels of access to different functions in the user interface (UI).
 See Role-Based Access Control (RBAC) in USM Central for more information.

 - Account access can be given an extra level of security by enabling MFA to log in.
 See Role-Based Access Control (RBAC) in USM Central for more information.

 - Connected deployments can be accessed from the USM Central drop-down list at the top of the page.
 MFA authorization is carried over between deployments when logging into other environments from the USM Central deployments drop-down list.